Members' Frequently Asked Questions

 Yes we do offer a level billing, which we call the Average Billing Plan.
 To participate, you must be a residential customer with 12 months electric use history, and your account must be paid in full.

-To sign up, enroll online by clicking here.
-Or, call 419-394-4110 or 1-800-962-3830 for an application form.
+To sign up, call 419-394-4110 or 1-800-962-3830 for an application form.
 Your monthly average bill will be calculated each month based on your current month usage plus the past current eleven months of electric usage.
 There is not a settle up month for the average billing program.
 You may change your billing to actual at any time, however any balance due is payable at the time you choose to go off average billing.
 If you have additional questions, please contact our office.

 Regrettably, some Midwest Electric members may be removed from our Average Billing program.
 Under these situations, customers will be removed from Average Billing and placed on standard billing: